AR Makes Us hAPPy

 Warby Parker is an eyeglass brand that that has leveraged Apple’s face-mapping tech to provide virtual “try on” capabilities.
 The Warby Parker Glasses App allows customers to choose a pair of frames, and swipe to initiate a "virtual try-on.”
 The front-facing camera maps the glasses onto your face, using augmented reality.

 Google's Just a Line app allows you to add drawings to your real world using augmented reality.
 You can exchange notes with friends, play tic tac toe or share your augmented drawing video with with friends.

 Mondly is a language learning app that provides AR chatbots and visualizations to help make learning dynamic.
 The app covers more than 30 different languages and provides instant feedback on pronunciation and language errors.

 SkyGuide helps you locate stars, planets and constellations with a phone or tablet.
 It can even track real-time positioning of the International Space Station.
 The app is perfect for avid astronomers and those with exposure to clear, dark night skies.

 L’Oreal's Style My Hair app is a 3D color consultation tool that helps you evaluate potential new hair colors.
 Users can see themselves with blonde, brown, red or even ombre colored hair.
 The app will even help you locate a L’Oreal professional salon.
 In addition, the app provides users with daily styling tips and trends.

 Dude, where’s my car?
-This app uses AR arrows to direct you toward your parked car.
-You’ll even get updates on the distance between you and the lost vehicle, while you’re en route.
+Find Your Car with AR uses AR arrows to direct you toward your parked car.
+You'll even get updates on the distance between you and the lost vehicle, while you're en route.
 If you’ve ever forgotten where your car was parked in a mall parking lot, this app is for you.